-The lower mainland data also show that a substantial proportion of male members does not look favorably upon female members, and particularly object to women being assigned to general patrol duties.
-In the analysis of police attitudes toward female members, data will be presented from four surveys: the mail questionnaire which was sent to 200 randomly selected male constables; the interviews and questionnaires given to all female members; and the interviews and questionnaires given to the matched males.
+The Vancouver data also show that a substantial proportion of male officers does not look favorably upon female officers, and particularly object to women being assigned to general patrol duties.
+The attitude of many male officers can be summed up in the comment of one respondent-"Eliminate females!"
+In the analysis of police attitudes toward female officers, data will be presented from four surveys: the mail questionnaire which was sent to 200 randomly selected male constables; the interviews and questionnaires given to all female members; the interviews and questionnaires given to the matched males; and interviews and questionnaires given to a group of seventeen male officers who had extensive experience working with female officers.
 In addition, some material from the supervisors' questionnaire will also be presented.